** Movie script and info ** Video from stage play ** Cast and crew ** Script ** Soundtrack ** Graphics ** PG bits **

 Script, synopsis, and ad-style summaries

-Here’s the full script (comments welcome via email or use the Comment feature in the doc itself!) and here’s additional notes (older versions, notes from readings, etc.).
+Here’s the live script (comments welcome via email or use the Comment feature in the doc itself!) and here’s additional notes (older versions, notes from readings, etc.).

 Synopsis: